petertengg/petertengg.github.io/Trading/_posts/2025-11-11-crypto-market-indicators-3-dxy-and-btc-dominance.md

 #### 2.2.1 BTC Dominance

 Let's start with the most important one. `BTC Dominance` or `BTC.D` for short, which is also the symbol used by TradingView.
-It is the ratio between `BTC's market capitalisation` (market cap) and `TOTAL`, the market cap of the total crypto market.
+It is the ratio between `BTC's market capitalisation` (market cap) and [TOTAL](#22141-total), the market cap of the total crypto market.

 At the time of writing, `BTC.D` is at `60.01%`, which means that BTC gives `60%` of the total crypto market cap, while all the other coins (including stablecoins) give `40%` together.
 Do you still wonder why BTC is referred to as `The King`? :P